-Eric is a Principal with RMI’s industry and electricity practices, where he is a key contributor to the Reinventing Fire: China program as RMI's industrial sector lead and champions a nascent effort to eliminate energy waste in consumer products by harnessing business’ drive for profit.
-He is also actively involved in energy strategy development and implementation, and design innovation for electric utilities, heavy industry, and corporations.
-Eric has been involved with RMI in various capacities since 2005.
+Eric is a Principal with RMI’s international practice, where he leads the Sustainable Energy for Economic Development work and serves as a key adviser for RMI’s China program.
+He is an expert in energy strategy development and implementation and product and market design innovation for electric utilities, governments, heavy industry, and corporations.
+He has been involved with RMI in various capacities since starting as a fellow in 2005.

-- Industrial energy—Eric’s experience in working with industrial clients includes the radical redesign of a large refinery to demonstrate concrete deep energy and cost savings, developing an achievable low-carbon vision for one of the largest mining companies in the world, creating a renewable energy and efficiency strategy for a large consumer products manufacturer, and evaluating carbon offset opportunities for a global IT company.
+- Industrial energy—Eric’s experience in working with industrial clients includes the radical redesign of a large refinery to demonstrate concrete deep energy and cost savings, developing an achievable low-carbon vision for one of the largest mining companies in the world, creating a renewable energy and efficiency strategy for a large consumer products manufacturer, and improving the energy efficiency of a remote tuna cannery.

 - Master of Science in Energy Engineering, Stanford University